sergiuwaxmann/codeit-app/README.md

 ## Flutter UI (PHP Back-end for Login)

-I built a fully responsive concept application UI for people who want to start learning programming / move to the IT (Information Technology) field but don’t know where to start in Flutter.
+I built a concept application UI in Flutter for people who want to start learning programming / move to the IT field but don’t know where to start.

 ![](assets/images/showcase.jpg)